Arkessler/CS2303_Lab5/README.txt

 source files.

 Queue code and implementation written by Max Li.
-Base code of functions adapted from C code written by Professor Rober Kinnicki, detailed in the source files.
+Base code of functions adapted from C code provided by Professor Robert Kinicki, detailed in the source files.